DevsDoDesign/T.R.U.M.P./README.md

+# T.R.U.M.P.

+Welcome, Citizen.

+On November 8th 2016, Donald Trump will be elected President of the United States of America.

+Our experience foretells the world on the following day - November 9th, 2016.

+This is our hell.

+---

+Enough of the political shit, time for some dev details:

+* it's built only to an iPhone 6 screen size - we didn't have time for all that responsive stuff we do in our day jobs.
+We'll be presenting on that phone, so it's built for that phone.
+* the audio won't work because Create React App doesn't handle Audio files..
+WTF.
+They're pointed to a local server URL, hopefully we can fix it afterwards.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.